 As part of the registration process, ACWW may be required to share information with Immigration, Refugees and Citizenship Canada (IRCC).
 Information collected is used to identify and coordinate the processing of visa applications and, upon request, provide organizers updates of aggregate data on the status of visa applications of event participants, within the confines of the Privacy Act (Canada) and at the discretion of the IRCC Special Events Unit.

 If you are living in a country which requires a visa to enter Canada, you will automatically be sent a Visa Support Letter by ACWW when we confirm your registration.
 This letter will include a specific code which you will need to fill in on your visa application.
-Once you have applied for your visa, it is CRUCIAL that you contact ACWW and give us the following information so that we can update IRCC in support of your application:
+Once you have applied for your visa, it is ESSENTIAL that you contact ACWW and give us the following information so that we can update IRCC in support of your application:

 Please watch this video which explains the visa process for entering Canada: